lyink/Portuguese-bible/README.md

+Privacy Policy for Portuguese Bible

+Developer: lyinks
-Last updated: [01/10/2025]
+Last updated: 01/10/2025

-This Privacy Policy describes how Portuguese Bible (“the App”, “we”, “our”, or “us”) collects, uses, and protects your information.
+This Privacy Policy describes how Portuguese Bible (“the App”, “we”, “our”, or “us”), developed and published by lyinks, collects, uses, and protects your information.

 1. Information We Do Not Collect

 We do not collect, store, or share any personally identifiable information (such as name, email, phone number, or address).

-We do not require you to create an account to use the app.
+We do not require you to create an account to use the App.

 2. Information We May Collect Automatically